 The main plaza is where you will find the supermarket, the pub with regular evening entertainment, a bowling alley, and La Place, a restaurant with lots of options.
 If you’re in a hurry or just want something simple, there’s a self-service selection; but for a really special dinner, you can watch the staff prepare pretty much anything you fancy.
 There’s an impressive selection of steaks and chicken; you pick the cut you want, the sauce or dressings, and watch them grill it to your specification, then simply help yourself to a vast array of salads and side dishes.
 If you fancy pizza they’ll make that in front of you, with your choice of toppings, in a wood-burning oven.
 Or there are various pasta options if that’s your preference.
 It’s self-service, but it’s really good self-service.

-When your finished with your main courses, the kids will be bursting to get to the dessert bar, where there’s a self-service ice-cream machine, and bowls full of treats to select as toppings.
+When you’re finished with your main courses, the kids will be bursting to get to the dessert bar, where there’s a self-service ice-cream machine, and bowls full of treats to select as toppings.
 It was a very popular choice with our two!

 7. Try Poffertjes